acse-srm3018/2DWavequation-parallel/README.md

 - `post_processing.ipynb` jupyter notebook of postrprocessing.
 - `animation.gif` animation of wave equation solution
 - `LICENSE.txt` is the MIT license.
-- `README.md` contains basic information for the repository and detailed information for how to compile and reproduce the results
+- `README.md` contains basic information for the repository and detailed information for how to compile and reproduce the results.

 ## Speedup